B-Tech/ParseJavascript/README.md

 Wait for this (this command is grabbing the client so that you can access grunt across your system)

-7. Test to make sure this is installed grunt --version
+Test to make sure this is installed grunt --version

 ### Install connect module (server to host our demo)
 1. Run sudo npm install
 2. Run grunt
 3. Open a browser and go to localhost:8000
+4. You should be prompted for your facebook credentials